 The QGS can also offer anywhere from 16 to 460 actual cubic feet per minute (ACFM), ensuring you can get as little or as much air as you need to flow through the unit at a given time, whether an application demands a restricted or high-volume airflow.
 QGS series air compressors are designed for 100% duty cycles.

 The QGD line of air compressors is ideal at furniture factories where heavy pieces need to be moved along conveyor belts and fastened into finished products.
 Formative sofas, tables and chairs move along from one stage of an assembly line to the next.
 A QGD could power the robot arms that do the heavy lifting and also drive the conveyor systems with precise stop/start precision.
-As furniture parts travel, the QGD can also power the pneumatic fasteners used to connect legs to tables and chairs.
+As furniture parts travel, the QGD can also power the pneumatic fasteners that connect legs to tables and chairs.

 QSI rotary screw air compressors are large units built for long-lasting performance in some of the most demanding environments.
 Made for Power$ync, the QSI offers variable capacity control that allows users to employ the machine for a variety of uses.
-As far as airflow and intensity are concerned, the QSI offers 220-1500 ACFM and 100-150 psig, giving you a vast range of flow options and sufficient capacity for multiple, simultaneous end-point applications.
+As far as airflow and intensity are concerned, the QSI provides 220-1500 ACFM and 100-150 psig, giving you a vast range of flow options and sufficient capacity for multiple, simultaneous end-point applications.
 QSIs are optimal for pressing plants and other intensive work facilities.

-QSI air compressors are perfect at bottling plants where liquefied glass is molded into shape with cavity molds and other tools.
-As a set of bottles are moved single file along a conveyor belt, the QSI will power the conveyor system itself with precise timing.
+QSI air compressors are perfect for bottling plants where liquefied glass is molded into shape with cavity molds and other tools.
+As a set of bottles are moved in a single file along a conveyor belt, the QSI will power the conveyor system itself with precise timing.
 The QSI will also power the bottling, capping and labeling tools that turn empty bottles into products ready for the supermarket.

 It takes an air compressor like a QSI to consistently fill each passing bottle with the correct ounces of a beverage.
 Likewise, the tools that slap brand logos onto bottles are timed and controlled by pneumatic-powered instruments.